 Octopuses, along with squids and cuttlefishes, are masters of camouflage, literally changing color, brightness, pattern and even texture in a flash to hide in plain sight or advertise for a mate.
 This chromatic virtuosity puzzled scientists because, comparing cephalopods’ eyes to ours, they should be color blind.
 Unlike humans, who have three types of color receptors to see combinations of red, blue and green, cephalopods have only one kind.
 Looking more closely into octopuses’ dumbbell-shaped pupils, however, researchers hypothesized that the pupils are like prisms that break white light into the separate colors of the rainbow.
 By changing the shape of its eyeballs, an octopus can bring different wavelengths, or colors, into focus.

-Octopuses are standouts in the cephalopod crowd, and among all invertebrates, for their large brains.
+Octopuses are standouts among cephalopods, and among all invertebrates, for their large brains.
 They can navigate mazes, solve problems, remember, predict, use tools and take apart just about anything from a crab to a lock — all but that last one sophisticated hunting behaviors.
 Shedd’s aquarists provide our resident giant Pacific octopus with stimulating activities (and enable it to participate in its own wellness care) through regular training sessions that apply the same positive-reinforcement techniques used with the marine mammals.
 They also offer the octopus enrichment, including a variety of toys and favorite treats, the latter sometimes given as “prey puzzles” in screw-top jars.

 Octopuses can come ashore.
-During short nocturnal forays at low tides, a few coast-dwelling species appear to hunt for easy pickings such as crabs, shellfish and, according to some reports, harbor rats.
+During short nocturnal forays at low tides, a few coast-dwelling species appear to hunt for easy pickings such as crabs and shellfish.
 But with their high oxygen needs, and the extreme exertion of moving their boneless bodies against gravity’s drag, they can only survive on limited gas exchange through their moist skin for a few minutes before crawling back into the sea.